We publish Docker images for every release 😎

 We provide a convenience wrapper for this docker command in

-latest image using the script, execute
+latest image via the

 $ $APALACHE_HOME/script/run-docker.sh <args>